JeffreyBenjaminBrown/hode/docs/ui.md

 ### Move focus: `M-e` (up), `M-f` (right), `M-d` (down), `M-s` (left)

-One result in the results buffer is always focused.
+One result in the subgraph buffer is always focused.
 Similarly, one buffer in the `Select Graph Buffer` Buffer is always focused.
 These move that around.

 PITFALL: There are two separate kinds of focus.
-Every results buffer has a focused result;
+Every subgraph buffer has a focused result;
 it's the one with a different color scheme.
-Exactly one of the results buffers is itself focused;
+Exactly one of the subgraph buffers is itself focused;
 it's the buffer with a different color scheme in the `Select Graph Buffer` Buffer.

 ### `M-x`: Execute command